KSPModdingLibs/KSPCommunityFixes/README.md

 - [**ModuleActiveRadiatorNoParentException**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/249) [KSP 1.12.3 - 1.12.5]<br/>Fix exception spam when a radiator set to `parentCoolingOnly` is detached from the vessel
 - [**FastAndFixedEnumExtensions**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/322) [KSP 1.12.3 - 1.12.5]<br/>Fix exceptions when calling the `EnumExtensions.*Description()` methods with a non-defined enum value, and implement a cache for faster and less allocating execution of those methods.
 - [**DebugConsoleDontStealInput**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/329) [KSP 1.12.3 - 1.12.5]<br/>Fix the Alt+F12 console input field stealing input when a console entry is added
+- [**WheelIntertialLimit**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/341) Reduces the minimum inertia limit for wheels from 0.01 to 0.00001.
+Several small wheels had inertia values below this limit, so this makes them behave more correctly.

 #### Quality of Life tweaks